Your Guide to Obtaining a Permit to Carry in Minnesota

 Step 3: Submit Your Application

-Applications are submitted to your local sheriff’s office as a MN resident, or any county Sheriff if you are applying as someone from say Wisconsin or South Dakota.
+Applications are submitted to your local sheriff’s office as a Minnesota resident, or any county sheriff if you are applying as someone from, say, Wisconsin or South Dakota.

 You are required to do this in person.

-Be prepared to pay the application fee, which varies depending on your specific county - but on average will cost ~75$ and no more than 100$ for a first-time application per MN Statute.
+Be prepared to pay the application fee, which varies depending on your specific county.
+On average, it will cost around $75 and no more than $100 for a first-time application per Minnesota Statute.

 Step 4: Background Check

-As stated above; you may also need to provide extra items such as fingerprint cards - depending on if you have a supplemental state applications you want to send for (such as Florida.)
+As stated above, you may also need to provide extra items such as fingerprint cards, depending on if you have supplemental state applications you want to send for (such as Florida).

-This step ensures you have no problematic history or other issues that may disqualify you from allowing them to issue the permit.
+This step ensures you have no problematic history or other issues that may disqualify you from receiving the permit.

 Step 5: Wait for Approval